dimforge/ncollide/docs/geometric_representations.md

 ```

 With this, we will be able to pass an instance of `Ellipse` to many geometric
-queries from the `geometry::algorithms` module and all the functions with names
+queries from the `query::algorithms` module and all the functions with names
-that contains `support_map` on the other submodules of the `geometry` module.
+that contains `support_map` on the other submodules of the `query` module.
 If we want to benefit from a higher-level interface based on the dynamic
-dispatch mechanism on **ncollide**, we have to implement the `Shape` trait
+dispatch mechanism of **ncollide**, we have to implement the `Shape` trait
 providing at least an AABB and a conversion to the `SupportMap` trait-object:

 ```rust